gradle-nexus/publish-plugin/README.md

     }
 }
 ```
-(when ensure check the server addresses in a corresponding JIRA ticket for your project in Sonatype Jira)
+(if unsure check the server address in a corresponding ticket for your project in Sonatype's Jira)

-In addition, for both group of users, you need to set the `sonatypeUsername` and `sonatypePassword` project properties, e.g. in `~/.gradle/gradle.properties` or via the `ORG_GRADLE_PROJECT_sonatypeUsername` and `ORG_GRADLE_PROJECT_sonatypePassword` environment variables.
+In addition, for both groups of users, you need to set the `sonatypeUsername` and `sonatypePassword` project properties, e.g. in `~/.gradle/gradle.properties` or via the `ORG_GRADLE_PROJECT_sonatypeUsername` and `ORG_GRADLE_PROJECT_sonatypePassword` environment variables.

 Alternatively, you can configure username and password in the `sonatype` block: